 Debjani: Candidates need to complete their master’s degree two years from the date of result declaration.
 UGC needs to be intimated about the same as soon as the results are out.
 The validity of the JRF score is two years from the date of declaration of results.

-UGC NET Admit Card 2019 - NTA has released the admit card of UGC NET 2109 December exam on Novemb...
+UGC NET Admit Card 2020 - NTA to release the admit card of UGC NET 2020 for June session on May 1...

-UGC NET Result 2019 - NTA will announce UGC NET 2019 result for December session by December 31 i...
+UGC NET Result 2019 - NTA declared UGC NET 2019 result for December session on December 31 in onl...

 Your UGC NET brochure has been successfully mailed to your registered email id .